NickAndreew/kafkaproj-play/README.md

  more elegant libraries with many useful functionalities embedded in their core.
  It would be preferrable to refactor everything to work with some modern framework.

- - [ ] Confgurations mechanism is not finished, it has to be moved to some specific place - file, database or docker-compose.yml, etc.
+ - [ ] Configurations mechanism is not finished, it has to be moved to some specific place - file, database or docker-compose.yml, etc.

  - [ ] Logging can be configured to store logs to console, file or Log Database (Elasticsearch, Kibana, etc.)